ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/_index.md

 ---
-title: "Embedded programming with the Raspberry Pi Pico"
+title: "Embedded programming with Arduino on the Raspberry Pi Pico"

 draft: true